cheapjack/DigitalMigrations/README.md

 ![graph](https://user-images.githubusercontent.com/128456/44107570-b9cee20c-9fef-11e8-9cdf-35f359650686.png)

-Data does not have to be big.
-We'll experiment generating data via observation and drawing.
+Data does not have to be big. 'll experiment generating data via observation and drawing.

 ### Adventures in Text